flype44/VControl/DOCUMENTATION.md

 NOTE :

-For more informations about the Amiga DOS command line arguments, please refer to the official documentations :
+For more informations about the `Amiga DOS command line arguments`,

+Please refer to the official documentations :

 https://wiki.amigaos.net/wiki/AmigaOS_Manual:_AmigaDOS_Command_Reference#Template